eliudio/eliud_core/README.md

 ## Step 19: Logo

-1. create a logo and store into a file in your project directory, e.g. assets/logo/thoma5-logo-1.png
+1. create a <a name="logo">logo</a> and store into a file in your project directory, e.g. assets/logo/thoma5-logo-1.png

 2. add the below to pubspec.yaml